asyncapi/generator/AUTHORING.md

 |Name|Description|
 |---|---|
-|`server`| It is used to let the template know which server we want to use.
+|`server`| It is used to let the template know which server you want to use.
 In some cases, this may be required.
 For instance, when generating code that connects to a specific server.
 If your template need your users to specify a server, use this param.